 On the other end of the spectrum, there's Arkansas, where you can be imprisoned for up to six months for subletting without landlord approval.
 We're not joking.

 Read your state laws first to know where you stand.

 When you sublet you remain liable for the rent payments.
 That's why it's so important to make sure your subtenant can actually pay the rent and wouldn't put your neighbors, roommates or landlord at risk.

 Not sure how to screen an applicant?
-If you start a sublet on Flip you can invite anyone who might want to rent from you, and we'll check out their finances, background and criminal history.
+If you start a sublet on Flip you can invite a potential subtenant and we will review their finances, background and criminal history.